This is an article I wrote for polyfamilies about how we handled money at Homeport:

 Most of us were raised in families where money was handled in a "common pot": all of the income our parents earned went into an account and all spending was done from that account.

 Many poly families work on the same model - money is pooled and spent as needed.
 This can work perfectly well, but there are also other ways to manage household finances.

 My friend Scott and I took a class called "Utopias, Dystopias, and Experimental Communities," in which we examined many intentional communities, including their financial models.
-A few years later, he and I and others, including my not-yet-husband Dave, formed The Homeport Collective.
-We're not a polyfamily - we've had people in both monogamous and polyamorous relationships as members - but rather a group who lived in an extended family model for almost a decade, and how we share expenses works.
+A few years later, he and I and others formed The Homeport Collective.
+We weren't a polyfamily - we've had people in both monogamous and polyamorous relationships as members - but rather a group who lived in an extended family model for almost a decade, and how we share expenses works.

 The basis of this system is that a a fair share of expenses is not defined as an equal dollar amount from each person.
 Each adult in the household earns a different amount of money.
 Let's say that the breakdown looks like this: